17 Customer Feedback Statistics You Need to Know

 - According to a study performed by LocalSEOGuide, Google uses reviews to order search results, as it is likely that hot or trendy are likely to skyrocket in terms of reviews before other traditional ranking factors.

-- Not only do reviews give you feedback that can help you improve your service, but they can also grow the size of your business by growing your online presence.
+- Reviews don’t just give you feedback that can help improve your service.
+They can also grow the size of your business by growing your online presence.

 So there you have it, 9+ customer feedback statistics to help you with your business strategy.
-Were any of the customer feedback statistics covered in this article that surprised you?
+Did any of the customer feedback statistics covered in this article that surprised you?